invariantlabs-ai/docs/docs/guardrails/regex-filters.md

 One simple, yet effective method to constrain your agent is to apply regular expressions to match undesired content and substrings.

-This is a powerful tool, specifically to fight plain text risks, e.g. to prevent certain URLs, names or other patterns from being included in the agent's context.
+This is a powerful tool, specifically to fight plain text risks, e.g. to prevent certain URLs, names, or other patterns from being included in the agent's context.

 !!! danger "Plain Text Content Risks"
-    Agents that operate on plain text content are suceptible to generating harmful, or misleading content, which you as the operator may be liable for.
+    Agents that operate on plain text content are susceptible to generating harmful, or misleading content, which you as the operator may be liable for.
 An insecure agent could:

     - Generate phishing URLs that are advertised under your brand authority
     - Reference competitors or their websites in responses and internal reasoning